-IBM study homes in on supply chain complexity and future methods to address related issues
+IBM study hones in on supply chain complexity and future methods to address related issues

 While operating a global supply chain network has myriad advantages for shippers, it has its challenges as well.
 Some of these challenges include things like a lack of visibility into various information sources and varying sources of complexity that can influence daily operations and performance.